 120J.
 Review of direction

-(1) A mining tenement holder to whom a direction is issued, or the holder’s agent, may request a review of the decision to issue that direction, or of the terms of that direction, by delivering a request in writing within 7 days of the receipt of that direction, to the Director, Environment Division, setting out the reasons for the request.
+(1) A mining tenement holder to whom a direction is issued, or the holder’s agent, may request a review of the decision to issue that direction, or of the terms of that direction, by delivering a request in writing within 7 days of the receipt of that direction, to the Executive Director, Resource and Environmental Compliance Division, setting out the reasons for the request.

 (2) A mining tenement holder is not bound by a direction while a review of the direction is being sought or determined.

-(3) When reviewing a direction, the Director, Environment Division may take into account any active measures that have been taken by the mining tenement holder which result in substantial compliance with the direction and the Director, Environment Division may extend the time period for compliance with the direction if the Director, Environment Division is of the opinion that measures already taken by the mining tenement holder will be completed within the extended time period.
+(3) When reviewing a direction, the Executive Director, Resource and Environmental Compliance Division may —

+(a) take into account any active measures that have been taken by the mining tenement holder which result in substantial compliance with the direction; and

+(b) extend the time period for compliance with the direction, if of the opinion that measures already taken by the mining tenement holder will be completed within the extended time period.

-(4) Upon the review of a direction, the Director, Environment Division is to determine that review by —
+(4) Upon the review of a direction, the Executive Director, Resource and Environmental Compliance Division is to determine that review by —

 (a) confirming the decision to issue a direction and confirming the terms of that direction, giving a new period for compliance; or